Introduction¶

 $ openstack server add volume --device /dev/vdb MY_VM_NAME 58230433-086f-4ff2-99ac-8c3e0f5520c2

-The storage will be shown to the operating system as /dev/vdb
+The storage will be shown to the operating system as the /dev/vdb

 content of the Status